Setting an Airbnb smoking fee that holds.

 By booking, you acknowledge this no-smoking rule and the remediation

-indoor or outdoor smoking is documented at turnover.
+fee.
+If indoor or outdoor smoking is documented at turnover, the host

 Full house-rules PDF free, no signup